Elession/pwn-challenges/Challenges/libraryc/README.md

 https://systemoverlord.com/2017/03/19/got-and-plt-for-pwning.html

 tldr;
-PLT is used to call functions that do not have addresses until runtime.
+We can call functions using `function@plt`
-GOT contains address of dynamically-linked functions (libc address).
+GOT contains address of dynamically-linked functions (libc address), which is what we want to leak.

 What we can do is to leak a function's address by accomplishing the following: